 Borrowings under the MidCap Credit Agreement bear interest at the forward-looking, one-month secured overnight financing rate ("Term SOFR") as published by CME Group Benchmark Administration Limited plus 0.10% ("Adjusted Term SOFR").
 The Revolving Credit Facility bears interest at an annual rate equal to 3.00% plus the greater of Adjusted Term SOFR or 1.50%, and the Term Loans bear interest at an annual rate equal to 5.75% plus the greater of Adjusted Term SOFR or 1.50%.
 The Company is required to make monthly interest payments on the Revolving Credit Facility with the entire principal payment due at maturity.
 The Company is required to make 48 monthly interest payments on the Term Loans beginning on November 1, 2022 (the "Interest-Only Period").
-If the Company is in covenant compliance at the end of the Interest-Only Period, the Company will have the option to extend the Interest-Only Period, the Company is required to make 12 months of straight-line amortization payments with the entire principal amount due at maturity.
+If the Company is in covenant compliance at the end of the Interest-Only Period, the Company will have the option to extend the Interest-Only Period through maturity with the entire principal payment due at maturity.
+If the Company is not in covenant compliance at the end of the Interest-Only Period, the Company is required to make 12 months of straight-line amortization payments with the entire principal amount due at maturity.

 Subject to certain limitations, the Term Loans have a prepayment fee for payments made prior to the maturity date equal to 2.0% of the prepaid principal amount for the second year following the closing date and 1.0% of the prepaid principal amount for the third year following the closing date and thereafter.
 In addition, if the Revolving Credit Facility is terminated in whole or in part prior to the maturity date, the Company must pay a prepayment fee equal to 2.0% of the terminated commitment amount for the second year following the closing date of the MidCap Credit Agreement and 1.0% of the terminated commitment amount for the third year following the closing date and thereafter.
 The Company is also required to pay a full exit fee at the time of maturity or full prepayment event equal to 2.5% of the aggregate principal amount of the Term Loans made pursuant to the MidCap Credit Agreement and a partial exit fee at the time of any partial prepayment event equal to 2.5% of the amount prepaid.
 This exit fee is accreted over the remaining term of the Term Loans.
 The Company also is obligated to pay customary origination fees at the time of each funding of the Term Loans and a customary annual administrative fee based on the amount borrowed under the Term Loan, due on an annual basis.
 The customary fees on the Revolving Credit Facility include (i) an origination fee based on the commitment amount, which was paid on the closing date; (ii) an annual collateral management fee of 0.50% per annum based on the outstanding balance of the Revolving Credit Facility, payable monthly in arrears; and (iii) an unused line fee of 0.50% per annum based on the average unused portion of the Revolving Credit Facility, payable monthly in arrears.
 The Company must also maintain a minimum balance of no less than 20% of availability under the Revolving Credit Facility or a minimum balance fee applies of 0.50% per annum.
-Expenses recognized for fees for the Revolving Credit Facility and Term Loans are reported in interest expense, net on
+Expenses recognized for fees for the Revolving Credit Facility and Term Loans are reported in interest expense, net on the consolidated statements of operations.